Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for assistance.
 If it still won’t work, reach us at 812-663-7252 for support.

 Your system usually has a shut-off lever by its condenser.
 This switch is typically in a metal box mounted on your house.
-If your unit has recently been tuned up, the lever may have accidentally been placed in the “off” setting.
+If your unit has recently been tuned up, the lever may have accidentally been turned off.

 Blocked Condensate Drain Pan